 - Premium WordPress Theme Buyer’s Guide

-It might be time to take blogging even more seriously and build your own.
+Now might be the time to take blogging even more seriously and build your own blog.

 Fun fact: Ugly websites tend to make more money because they make you seem more approachable.
 I’m not saying this to encourage you to build an ugly website –don’t, if you can avoid it.
 But if your site is ugly, don’t worry about it too much.